joaopalmeiro/reading-notes/data-visualization/README.md

   - Challenges:
     - "(...) a dashboard layout breaks the formerly tight coupling between a visualization and the code cell containing its specification (...)."
     - "(...) as interactions on visualizations now occur in the dashboard rather than as part of the linear notebook layout, should code cells containing interaction histories be automatically created or manually requested? (...) where should they be placed in the linear structure of the notebook (...)?"
+- "B2 provides a simple Python API to generate interactive visualizations from data frame code."
+It adds a method, `.vis`, that "(...) does not require any parameters to work — B2 can infer the specification for a data frame visualization using established heuristics (...)."
+On the other hand, the "(...) `.vis` can be controlled directly via a set of optional parameters based on Vega-Lite configuration specifications (...)":
+  - "The `mark` parameter chooses among bar charts, scatter plots, and line charts;"
+  - "`encoding` configures which column is the x-axis, y-axis, how they should be interpreted (ordinal, quantitative, temporal), and sorted;"
+  - "`selection_type` and `selection_dimensions` configure how the selection should happen and whether the selection is the x-axis, y-axis, or both."
+- The user does not need "(...) to specify any interaction logic — we _infer_ that logic through the data lineage of the queries."
+If two data frames derive from the same data frame, "(...) infers that they should be linked (...)", for example.
+- Selections (interactions) can be accessed in three different ways:
+  - Predicates: `b2.current_selection` or `b2.all_selections`.
+  - Data from the current selection: `df.get_filtered_data()`.
+  - Code from the current selection: `df.get_code()` (or via the `Copy Code to Clipboard` button).
+- The `snapshot` button allows to _save_ "(...) an SVG representation of the state of all visible visualizations in a notebook cell and the code to derive the data for the respective visualizations in comments."
+- B2 is interesting for situations where we want to repeat the same analysis, including the interactive part, for another dataset with a similar schema to the initial one.
+- None of the first-use study participants "(...) used B2's functionalities to navigate from the notebook to the dashboard."
+- Two participants "(...) commented that the alternative approach of mapping interactions to code hadn't crossed their minds.
+In other words, the first approach requires that the analyst understands how B2 let them work across the two mediums, and it seems from the results that it's not always apparent."
+- It would be interesting to have a _lightweight version_ of B2 in which interactions with a chart would result in a filtered data frame in the next cell.

 ---